 A Guide to Buying the Right Roofing Nails for Your Project

 A variety of roofing nails are available for use with different roofing materials.
-Below are descriptions of the three basic roofing nails and their type of roof they should be used on.
+Below are descriptions of the three basic roofing nails and the type of roof they should be used on.

 If your roof is made of wood and pallets, you should consider using a screw shank nail instead of a hand driven nail.
 The twisted shank can hold the wood and pallets more securely so you need not worry about your roof coming apart in bad weather.
 Another interesting feature of the screw shank nail is that it has a flat head with diamond tip which enables it to penetrate the roofing material easily without causing undue stress making it a safe bet for wood and shingles.